microshare/microshare.github.io/docs/2/technical/data-format/daily-snapshot.md

 ---------------------------------------
 This page provides an overview of the data structure for the daily snapshot data format used in the [predictive cleaning](https://www.microshare.io/eversmart-predictive-cleaning/) solution developed by Microshare™.
 The data is presented in JSON format and contains daily aggregated snapshots of a given metric produced by a device.

+Daily snapshots create day-wise aggregations for collected data of a specific type of metric.
+This means that data points collected throughout the day are summarized into a single set of metrics for that day.
+By doing so, it becomes easier to manage and analyze large volumes of data, as the daily aggregation reduces the number of data points that need to be stored and processed.
+Daily snapshots are particularly useful for long-term monitoring and reporting, providing a clear and concise view of how metrics evolve on a daily basis.

+Rectype for daily snapshots: io.microshare.lake.snapshot.daily

 ## 2. Daily snapshot data format
 ---------------------------------------